clojure-interop/google-cloud-clients/README.md

 Each method/field has its own function/field binding.
 Their names are changed for a more native look in the clojure code.
 Each function has docstring - information about the parameters, return value and possible exceptions.

+## Clojars

+You can find clojars in README of packages.

 ## Class Members Naming Conventions

 | Class Member | Java | Clojure |